awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface.md

 mount -t nfs -o nolock 192.0.1.0:/test-bucket mnt/test-bucket
 ```

-### Mounting a File Share with the File Interface on macOS<a name="mounting-fileinterface-mac"></a>
+### Mounting a file share with the file interface on macOS<a name="mounting-fileinterface-mac"></a>

 You can mount the file shares with a simple command with the IP address for the file interface\.
-For more information, see [Getting the IP Address for the File Share of a Bucket on a Snowball Edge device](#fileinterface-ipaddress)\.
+For more information, see [Getting the IP address for the file share of a bucket on a Snowball Edge device](#fileinterface-ipaddress)\.
 When you mount file shares on macOS, you must declare the version of the NFS protocol that you're using when you run the `mount` command\.
 For example, if you're using the NFSv3\.0 protocol, you use the `vers=3` option\.

 ```
 mount -t nfs -o vers=3,nolock IP Address:/BucketName local mount directory